Disney’s streaming service is set to disrupt the broadcasting world; here’s everything we know about the upcoming platform.

 As one might expect, details about the upcoming platform aren’t set in stone.
-This includes pricing.
 However, Disney’s CEO Bob Iger has hinted that the price will be lower than Netflix’s, at least for the US market.
 That’s mainly because Disney's service will have substantially less content at the beginning than Netflix currently does.
 In April 2019, it has been announced that a subscription to Disney+ will cost US$6.99/month or US$69.99 for an entire year.
 There's no word yet on how much a subscription to the service will cost in international markets.

 On the same note, Disney currently has a streaming platform for the UK market, DisneyLife.
 It costs £4.99 per month or a little under AUD$9.00.
 The service offers a one-week free trial and is packed full of Disney classics: films, TV series, books and music.
 It offers over 400 classic films and 4,000+ Disney TV episodes.
 The new streaming service will probably cost a bit more since it will offer more content.

 While Disney's streaming service is a ways off, there are still a few ways you can stream a small portion of Disney's massive vault of movies.
 Foxtel has a small collection of flicks, as does Netflix.
 However, as of December 2018, Stan has some serious access to the Disney vault.
 See the full list here.

 FREE TRIAL: 30 days of Prime Video's premium TV shows and movies for free from Amazon AU